hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter24.md

 The X/Open consortium has also developed the `X/Open XA standards` for interoperation of databases.

-The `Object Database Management Group (ODMG)` was a group formed by OODB venders to standardize the data model and language interfaces to OODBs.
+The `Object Database Management Group (ODMG)` was a group formed by OODB vendors to standardize the data model and language interfaces to OODBs.

 The `Object Management Group (OMG)` is a consortium of companies, formed with the objective of developing a standard architecture for distributed software applications based on the object-oriented model.

-The `CommonObject Request Broker Architecture (CORBA)` provides a detailed specification of teh ORB, and includes an `Interface Description Language (IDL)`, which is used to define the data types used for data interchange.
+The `Common Object Request Broker Architecture (CORBA)` provides a detailed specification of the ORB, and includes an `Interface Description Language (IDL)`, which is used to define the data types used for data interchange.

 Microsoft introduced the `Entity data model`, which incorporates ideas from the entity-relationship and object-oriented data models, and an approach to integrating querying with the programming language, called `Language Integrated Querying` or `LINQ`.